YogitaAmbure13/Digital--Clock/README.md

 # Digital--Clock
 Title:Digital Clock
 Welcome to the Digital Clock project!
 This is a simple digital clock application that displays the current time in a 24-hour format.
-The clock updates in real-time without the need for manual refresh.
+The clock updates in real-time without the need for manual refresh.This is a simple Digital Clock application built using HTML, CSS, and JavaScript.
+It provides a straightforward and user-friendly way to display the current time in a 24-hour format.

 Features
 Displays the current time in a 24-hour format.